TritonDataCenter/nhttpsnoop/README.md

 "/opt/local").  nhttpsnoop passes DTRACE\_OPTS to "dtrace", which in this case causes "dtrace" to look for the node.d translator file in the directory specified by -L.  See the "-L" option in dtrace(1M) for details.

+On older versions of illumos, you may see errors like this:

+    # dtrace: error on enabled probe ID 34 (ID 67807: node6112:node:_ZN4node26DTRACE_HTTP_SERVER_REQUESTERKN2v89ArgumentsE:http-server-request): invalid kernel access in action #2 at DIF offset 348

+This has been fixed in versions of SmartOS after 20120531T220306Z.
+See "uname -v" to see what release you're running.